Laurencvengros/ORM_E-Commerce/README.md

 ## Contact Me

-* This Note Taker application was developed by Lauren Cvengros
+* This Ecommerce application was developed by Lauren Cvengros

 *  For questions, comments, concerns people contact me at l.cvengros@icloud.com